Speech Pathology in Engadine for children and adolescents between the ages of 0 and 18 years of age.

 Initial & Review Assessment

-Your child’s first appointment involves a detailed case history and assessment of your child’s communication skills.
+Your child’s first speech pathology appointment involves a detailed case history and assessment of your child’s communication skills.
 Standardised assessment and clinical observations are used to help us understand your child’s strengths and skills.
 Consultation with other professionals including teachers, school counsellors’ paediatricians, medical specialists, occupational therapists, audiologists, psychologists, or other support services may also take place when required.

 Based on the assessment results, an intervention plan will be recommended.
 You will receive a full report of findings.